tychenjiajun/exif-ai/README.md

   writeArgs: [], // Additional ExifTool arguments for writing metadata
   providerArgs: [], // Additional arguments for the AI provider
   avoidOverwrite: false, // Avoid overwriting if EXIF tags already exist in the file
-  doNotEndExifTool: false, // Do not end ExifTool process after writing metadata
-  faceGroupIds: [], // List of face group IDs to use for face recognition
   repeat: 0, // The number of times to repeat the task if the AI-generated result is deemed unacceptable };